MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 1. A SharePoint Server Subscription Edition farm
 2. Azure AD Global Administrator role of the M365 tenant

-This article uses the following values for Azure AD OIDC setup:
+This article uses the following example values for Azure AD OIDC setup:

 | Value | Link |
 |---------|---------|